-- In the event of node failure before the map output is consumed by the reduce task, Hadoop reruns the map task on another node and re-creates the map output.
+- In the event of node failure, before the map output is consumed by the reduce task, Hadoop reruns the map task on another node and re-creates the map output.

-- On this machine the output is merged and then passed to the user defined reduce function.
+- On this machine, the output is merged and then passed to the user-defined reduce function.

-- Unlike to the map output, reduce output is stored in HDFS (the first replica is stored on the local node and other replicas are stored on off-rack nodes).
+- Unlike the map output, reduce output is stored in HDFS (the first replica is stored on the local node and other replicas are stored on off-rack nodes).
 So, writing the reduce output

 Hadoop divides the job into tasks.
 There are two types of tasks:

-- Map tasks (Spilts & Mapping)
+- Map tasks (Splits & Mapping)